Where are They Now?

 Associate Professor, Michigan Technical University

-Amy accepted a position as an assistant professor at Michigan Technological University.
-Congratulations Amy!
-(Sep 2009) Dr. Marcarelli's research areas are: aquatic ecology, ecosystem and community ecology of streams and rivers, biogeochemistry.
+Amy is an Associate professor at Michigan Technological University.
+Dr. Marcarelli's research areas are: aquatic ecology, ecosystem and community ecology of streams and rivers, biogeochemistry.

 Amy's Faculty homepage